numerica-ideas/community/kubernetes/springboot-docker-kubernetes-setup/README.md

 ## Conclusion
 To summarize, Docker and Kubernetes are incredibly powerful and flexible tools for deploying containerized applications in clusters.
 Using these two tools together makes it possible to deploy applications efficiently, reliably, and in a productive manner by taking advantage of Docker's isolation and Kubernetes' clusters management.
 Having a good understanding of both in terms of features/concepts is a must to put them in a perfect symbiose.

-Thanks for reading this article, recommend and share if you enjoyed it.
+Thanks for reading this article.
+Like, recommend, and share if you enjoyed it.
 Follow us on [Facebook](https://www.facebook.com/numericaideas), [Twitter](https://twitter.com/numericaideas), and [LinkedIn](https://www.linkedin.com/company/numericaideas) for more content.